 Jennifer has significant experience working in member associations, a passion for governance and 25 years’ experience in strategy and execution in the banking and finance section.
 Her involvement with CPA Australia includes speaking at CPA Congress and mentoring young CPAs.
 Jennifer is also a mentor for the UNSW FinSOC Women Mentoring Program, a member of the UNSW Business School Alumni Advisory Board, and acts as the finance and audit representative on various not-for-profit boards.

-Rosalie Degabriele FCPA – Councillor
+Helen Dong FCPA – Councillor

-Sector: Public Practice
+Sector: Public practice

 Ruyi Jin FCPA – Councillor